Audrina Patridge’s Ex Corey Bohan Agrees To Let Their Daughter Appear On MTV’s ‘The Hills’ Reboot

 Audrina Patridge is one signature away from being able to show her life as a mom on MTV’s upcoming The Hills reboot, New Beginnings.
 After a lengthy legal battle, the reality star’s ex-husband, Corey Bohan, reportedly signed off on an agreement earlier this year to allow their daughter, Kirra Max, to appear on the MTV reboot, The Blast reports.
 Now, Bohan says it is Patridge who refuses to sign off to finalize the deal, which was reached in January.

-In the court documents, Corey Bohan agreed to allow his two-year-old daughter Kirra to film for The Hills: New Beginnings with her mom, Audrina Partridge.
+In the court documents, Corey Bohan agreed to allow his 2-year-old daughter Kirra to film for The Hills: New Beginnings with her mom, Audrina Partridge.
 But the BMX rider requested that Kirra should not be a part of any other projects without his approval.

 The Blast notes that the exes had a prenup and that the joint legal and physical custody agreement specifies no child or spousal support, but Patridge agreed to pay for future private school for her daughter.
 According to the court filing, Audrina Patridge, who filed for divorce in 2017, makes $10,000 per month, about $7,500 more than her ex.